Shubhamxshah/Notes/sandeep-backend/03_communication_in_microservices/01_RPC.md

    - compressing the data before sending so it consumes less space
    - streaming
    - object creation
-     By solving these complexities RPC helps you focus on business logic instead of fixing these.
+     Basically there's something called **_Stubs_** which takes care of serialization, deserialization, request/response etc. and is core part of RPC, By solving these complexities RPC helps you focus on business logic instead of fixing these, by hiding the complexities of remote/network calls.

 ## 2. Asynchronous Communication